St. Johns County Lifeguard Program

 All potential new guards are required to attend 1 of the 2 Marine Rescue Academy’s in order to be eligible for hire with St. Johns County Marine Rescue.
 The Marine Rescue Academy consist of 40 hours of Emergency Medical Responder, 8 hours of CPR, 40 hours of advanced USLA surf rescue training.
 Everyone is required to attend the Academy in its entirety regardless of previous experience with other beaches or advanced medical training (guards will receive bonus ranking points for EMT, Paramedic certifications).

-Classes are held Monday, Wednesday, and Friday from 6 -10pm, and Saturday and Sunday from 9am-5pm
+Classes are held Monday, Wednesday, and Friday 6 to 10 p.m. and Saturdays and Sundays 9 a.m. to 5 p.m.

 Guards wishing to attend Marine Rescue Academy I